 ON SYSTEMS OF OPPRESSION

 Learning the insidious ways in which racism, the patriarchy, and other systems of oppression impact our daily lives is essential to deconstructing their influence.
-To deep dive into how oppression is woven into the fabric of our country check out these books:
+Take a deep dive into how oppression is woven into the fabric of our country and check out these books:

 Caste: The Origins of Our Discontents by Isabel Wilkerson